Ambrolauri Social Inclusion Centre opens doors for people with disabilities and the local community

 “I cannot tell you how happy I am about joining the staff at the centre,” says Nona, who is eagerly taking up duties as the facility’s new librarian.
 “Finding a job these days is a challenge for everyone, let alone a person with a disability.
 But I get to feel accomplished again!” she said proudly.

-The Centre for Social Inclusion in Ambrolauri will be the first institution in Georgia to provide adult persons with disabilities with space for social activities, professional skills development and equal employment opportunities.
+The Centre for Social Inclusion in Ambrolauri is the first institution in Georgia to provide adult persons with disabilities with space for social activities, professional skills development and equal employment opportunities.
 It will include a specialized gym, a library, a vocational training classroom and a combined print shop and bookbinder.
 These will provide much-needed jobs, training, counselling, physiotherapy and inclusive outdoor space for people with disabilities.
 Beyond offering vital services for up to 50 persons with special needs from Ambrolauri and nearby villages, the centre will also serve as a social space for the elderly and local youth.

 The centre is already adding verve to the entire neighbourhood.
 The dilapidated walls of a former municipal building gave way to a renovated and revitalized space.
 Thanks to the renowned Georgian social artist Musya Keburia, the building’s formerly grim façade is now an exquisite mural, turning a shady building into a local landmark.
 “When people see the centre, they should have a sense of belonging and unity,” says Musya.
 “I hope this mural will meet the needs and feelings of every person using this space.”